streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

 * Use EC2 instance metadata credentials

-    If you are on AWS instance with an instance profile that provides credentials, StreamNative uses these credentials if no other mechanism is provided
+    If you are on AWS instance with an instance profile that provides credentials, StreamNative uses these credentials if no other mechanism is provided.

 * Set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in `conf/pulsar_env.s`.